islasola/mockdoc/apis/examples.md

 ## List Cloud Providers

-Lists all cloud providers available on Zilliz Cloud:
+Lists all cloud providers available on Zilliz Cloud.

+> 📘 Notes
+>
+> You should always use an API key as the token.

 ```shell
 curl --request GET \